Leikaab/apiconfig/apiconfig/auth/token/README.md

 The module is considered **stable** and is used by other parts of the library.

+### Maintenance Notes
+- Actively maintained with bug fixes and periodic compatibility updates.

+### Changelog
+- Token management changes are recorded in the main changelog.

 ### Future Considerations

 - Support for additional storage backends, such as Redis or SQL databases.